justice-1297-dev/GPU_Image_Editor/README.md

 * Button
 * (any others that you would like to add)

 Define your classes and copy code out of main.cpp into the classes that you write.
 Be sure to change the [Makefile](https://github.umn.edu/CSCI-3081-01-F25/private-hw01/blob/main/Makefile) to build your all your classes.
-We may build or explore a few of these abstract data types during class or in lab.
+We may build or explore a few of these  classes during lecture or in lab.

 **Single Responsibility Design Principle (High Cohesion)** - Be sure that every class does only one thing and does it well.
 Be sure that every method does one thing and one thing well.